 I also have a few concealed carry purses but know that this is not an ideal or secure method of carrying.

 The SIG P238 continues SIG Sauer’s fine pedigree of handguns.
 The quality and attention to detail in design and craftsmanship is second to few.
+This was Sig’s goto compact before the Sig P365 and P365XL were made.

 If you are already familiar with the operation of a 1911 you will feel quite at home carrying a P238.